Book review of Paper Towns by John Green.

 I think I would have given up on Paper Towns if I hadn’t watched John Green’s TedTalks video on the topic.
 If you haven’t seen it yet, here it is:https://youtu.be/NgDGlcxYrhQ

-The basic idea behind a paper town (a made up town on a map) was copyright protection but the coolest part is that the mapmakers took something that wasn’t real and made it real because they presented it that way for so long.
-So, anyway, I think that John wrote the characters in this story like a paper town.
-At first, he presents the main characters as over-the-top clichés of what teenagers could be.
-The reader isn’t necessarily meant to bond with them at this point, they’re not real, they’re just “people on paper”.
+Quick summary of Green’s video: The basic idea behind a paper town (a made up town on a map) was copyright protection.
+The coolest part is that the mapmakers took something that wasn’t real and made it real because they presented it that way for so long.

-John starts out strong in his prologue: “The way I figure it, everyone gets a miracle.
-Like, I will probably never be struck by lightning, or win a Nobel Prize, or become the dictator of a small nation in the Pacific Islands, or contract terminal ear cancer, or spontaneously combust. … My miracle was this: out of all the houses in all the subdivisions in all of Florida, I ended up living next door to Margo Roth Spiegelman.” pg 15 (ebook)
+I liked Green’s prologue: “The way I figure it, everyone gets a miracle.
+Like, I will probably never be struck by lightning, or win a Nobel Prize, or become the dictator of a small nation in the Pacific Islands, or contract terminal ear cancer, or spontaneously combust. … My miracle was this: out of all the houses in all the subdivisions in all of Florida, I ended up living next door to Margo Roth Spiegelman.” pg 15 ebook.

-John’s reason for writing Paper Towns, I’m guessing… : “… she looks like Margo Roth Spiegelman, this girl I have known since I was two- this girl who was an idea that I loved.
+Here’s the passage that helped develop my theory about Green writing paper characters in Paper Towns: “… she looks like Margo Roth Spiegelman, this girl I have known since I was two- this girl who was an idea that I loved.
 And it is only now, when she closes her notebook and places it inside a backpack next to her and then stands up and walks toward us, that I realize that the idea is not only wrong but dangerous.
 What a treacherous thing it is to believe that a person is more than a person.” pg 406 (ebook)

 In conclusion, if you haven’t read any of John Green’s books, please don’t start with this one.